iogf/mnem/README.md

 ~~~

-When mnem doesnt find one of the parameters -i -m, -y, -u, -d it assumes the current values
+When mnem doesn't find one of the parameters -i -m, -y, -u, -d it assumes the current values
 for years, minutes, days etc. When it finds these parameters and they aren't followed by
 values then it assumes all possible values for the given parameter.